rcpch/digital-growth-charts-react-client/README.md

 # RCPCH Growth Charts - React Demo Client
 This is now the main focus of development for our RCPCH Digital Growth Charts Demo Client.
 We previously built a [Flask-based client](https://github.com/rcpch/digital-growth-charts-flask-client) (which used Flask only because that client actually split off from the original API development).
-The Flask client code is still available as an educational tool, however it is considered deprecated and updating it mat not be a high priority.
+The Flask client code is still available as an educational tool, however it is considered deprecated and updating it may not be a high priority.

 # Documentation
 * Documentation relating to the React client will be maintained in this repository.